 - Provide a way of extracting an ID from an existing context

-The ID will automatically be made available to any request instrumentation you have set up and, by using the context key you have used to store the ID in the context, can be logged in application and access logging.
+The ID will also be automatically be made available to any request instrumentation you have set up and, by using the context key you have used to store the ID in the context, can be logged in application and access logging.

 Next: Rule based validation